-students.ubc.ca/livewell/services/counselling-services
+https://students.ubc.ca/health/counselling-services

 Counselling services offers a variety of resources to help you maintain your mental health while in school.
-You may see a counsellor on an individual basis, attend group counselling, or to document an illness if you should require academic concession.
+You may see a counsellor on an individual basis, attend group counselling, or to document an illnessifyou should require academic concession.